aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Sat Apr 26 05:08:45 2025
+Last update: Sun Apr 27 05:09:14 2025

 ### Let's play! 🎮